World War I in literature: Poetry

 Published poets wrote over two thousand poems about and during the war.
 However, only a small fraction still is known today, and several poets that were popular with contemporary readers are now obscure.
 An orthodox selection of poets and poems emerged during the 1960s, which often remains the standard in modern collections and distorts the impression of World War I poetry.
-This selection tends to emphasize the horror of war, suffering, tragedy and anger against those that wage war.
+This selection tends to emphasise the horror of war, suffering, tragedy and anger against those that wage war.

 In the early weeks of the war, British poets responded with an outpouring of literary production.
 Rudyard Kipling's For all we have and are was syndicated extensively by newspapers in English speaking countries.
 Robert Bridges contributed a poem Wake Up, England! at the outbreak of war that he later wished suppressed., John Masefield, who later succeeded Bridges as poet laureate, wrote August, 1914, a poem that was admired widely.

 Wilfred Owen was killed in battle; but his poems created at the front did achieve popular attention after the war's end, e.g., Dulce Et Decorum Est, Insensibility, Anthem for Doomed Youth, Futility and Strange Meeting.
 In preparing for the publication of his collected poems, Owen tried to explain:

 This book is not about heroes.
 English poetry is not yet fit to speak of them.
 Nor is it about deeds, or lands, nor anything about glory, honour, might, majesty, dominion, or power, except War.
 Above all I am not concerned with Poetry.
 My subject is War, and the pity of War.
 The Poetry is in the pity.

 This brief statement became the basis for a play based on the friendship between Owen and Siegfried Sassoon in 1917.

 Epic poem In Parenthesis by David Jones (artist-poet) has also been widely hailed as a masterpiece.

-The poem In Flanders Fields by John McCrae continues to be one of the more popular wartime poems in Canada, and has achieved a status where it is recognized as one of the country's most notable unofficial symbols.
+The poem In Flanders Fields by John McCrae continues to be one of the more popular wartime poems in Canada, and has achieved a status where it is recognised as one of the country's most notable unofficial symbols.

 The expressionist poet August Stramm wrote some of Germany's important poems about the war.

 From the war itself until the late 1970s, the genre of war poetry was almost exclusively reserved for male poets.
 This was based on an idea of an exclusive authenticity limited to the works of those who had fought and died in the war.
 It excluded other forms of experience in the war, such as mourning, nursing and the home front, which were more likely to be experienced by other demographics such as women.
 There were over 500 women writing and publishing poetry during World War I. Examples of poems by female poets include Teresa Hooley's A War Film, Jessie Pope's War Girls, Pauline B. Barrington's Education, and Mary H.J.
 Henderson's An Incident.
 In addition to giving women greater access to work, the war also gave women greater artistic freedom and space to express their identities as artists.